History of Idar: 1901–1948

-After Interregnum from February–October 1901, his son posthumous son of Sir Keshrisinhji, who "ruled" from his birth, eight months after his father's death, to his own death a month later.
+After Interregnum from February–October 1901, his posthumous son of Sir Keshrisinhji "ruled" from his birth, eight months after his father's death, to his own death a month later.
 In January 1902, Pratap Singh succeeded him and ruled until May 1911.
 In 1924 it was made part of the Western India States Agency.
 It was transferred to the Rajputana Agency in the early 1940s.
 Daulat Singh succeeded Pratap Singh and ruled till 14 April 1931.
 Followed by Himmat Singh, who renamed Ahmednagar as Himmatnagar ruled until Independence of India on 15 August 1947.
 On 10 June 1948 Idar became part of the Indian Union.
 His descendants Daljit Singh and Rajendra Singh became titular kings of state.

 1948 – Present

 In 1949, erstwhile Idar State was dissolved and split between Sabarkantha and Mehsana districts which were at that point in Bombay State.
 Both of these districts became part of Gujarat when it was formed in 1960.
 Himatnagar became capital of Sabarkantha district eclipsing Idar.
 Idar continued as taluka (subdivision) of Sabarkantha district.
 Idar expanded significantly when some villages were relocated to Idar for construction of Dharoi Dam.
 Later when Aravalli district carved out of Sabarkantha in 2013, Modasa became capital of new district.